kroshu/kuka_drivers/doc/wiki/2_RSI.md

   - `eki_rsi` or `mxa_rsi`: RSI program is automatically selected and started

 On successful activation the brakes of the robot will be released and external control is started.
-To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `iiqka_moveit_example` package instead (found in examples repo, usage is described in the [Additional packages](https://github.com/kroshu/kuka_drivers/wiki#moveit-integration) section of the project overview).
+To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `moveit_example` package instead (found in examples repo, usage is described in the [Additional packages](https://github.com/kroshu/kuka_drivers/wiki#moveit-integration) section of the project overview).

 ### Launch arguments